bwplotka/my/slides/optimizing-go-for-clouds/go-poland-meetup-11-2020/PITCHME.md

 @ol[list-spaced-bullets](true)
 1. Should you optimize your code for performance? _"Our design is scalable, machines big and code has to be readable, let's not worry about performance"_ @note[First of all, we will touch on the potential misconception, so essentially why performance for single application is still quite important nowadays and why you don't need to sacrifice readability!]
 1. How to approach performance optimizations in Go? @note[Then we will discuss how to efficiently approach performance, how to start with optimizing and when]
 1. Go optimization tricks & pitfalls @emoji[bomb] @note[Last but not the least I would love to share some tricks and usual patterns that helps improve things!
-But before that.. short introduction]
+But before that.. short introduction INTERACTIVITY]
 @olend

 Note:
-Still Infrastructure mostly runs in Clouds not yet in Space, so let's get back to the Earth.
-We can divide our talk to 3 steps.

 ---?include=slides/common/whoami-go/PITCHME.md